Meta-Dependence in Conditional Independence Testing: EMPIRICAL TESTS

-\section{Empirical Tests}
+\section{EMPIRICAL TESTS}

 CIMD does not directly address finite sample deviations.
-However, KL divergence measures statistical difference --- small $D(P || Q)$ indicates that data drawn from $P$ is likely to look like $Q$.
-Motivated by this intuition, we give experiments on both synthetic and real-world data that show CIMD aligns with the dependence between outcomes of CI-tests under finite-data uncertainty. \footnote{Code can be found at: \url{https://github.com/honeybijan/CIMD_experiments}.}
+However, KL divergence still measures statistical difference: a small $D(P || Q)$ indicates that samples drawn from $P$ are, on average, not very surprising under $Q$ --- equivalently, $Q$ assigns high likelihood to data typical of $P$.
+In keeping with the asymmetry of KL, this is a directional statement and does not imply the reverse.
+Motivated by this intuition, we give experiments on both synthetic and real-world data that show CIMD aligns with the dependence between outcomes of CI-tests under finite-data uncertainty. \footnote{Code can be found on \href{https://github.com/honeybijan/CIMD_experiments}{GitHub}.}

 \paragraph{FS-CID.} We will use ``Finite-Sample CI Dependence'' (FS-CID) to measure the dependence between two CI-tests due to finite-sample uncertainty.
 FS-CID bootstraps perturbations of the true distribution to empirical ones and keeps track of the co-occurrence of CI-test significance.
 To do this, we randomly generate $1000$ smaller datasets.
 For synthetic data, these smaller datasets come from sampling a multivariate Gaussian variable.
 For real-world data, these datasets are random sub-samples from a larger dataset.